Wildlife management of bighorn sheep in Alberta benefits from

 - Maintain area-specific population goals.

-- Manage the harvest of bighorn trophy rams on a maximum, sustained yield basis, including allowing non-resident hunting.
+- Manage the harvest of bighorn trophy rams on a sustainable basis, including allowing non-resident hunting.

 - Provide for subsistence use, wildlife viewing, scientific research and educational activities.